 Two wines, cognac, and fresh strawberries combine for a sprightly Champagne bowler.
 It's a classic cocktail recipe that's definitely worth mixing up.
 Perfect for summer when strawberries are at their peak, it's one of the most refreshing brandy drinks you'll find and a beautiful way to dress up the average glass of wine.

 This wine cocktail dates to at least the 1930s and '40s and uses both a white wine (e.g.,chardonnay) and cognac topped with sparkling wine.
 The three grape-based ingredients are a wonderful foundation for a mash of sweetened strawberries.
 Since it's served without straining, you also get the full effect of the berries.

 1/2 ounce simple syrup

 3 to 4 ounces sparkling wine, to taste

 In a cocktail shaker, add the strawberries and simple syrup.

 Add the cognac and white wine.
 Fill the shaker halfway with ice.

 Pour the contents of the shaker (including the ice) into a wine goblet.

 - When choosing the two wines, think about contrasting the profiles to create a balanced drink.
-For instance, choose a dry Pinot Grigio of the still wine and a sweet sparkling rosé.
-Or, go with a sweet still Moscato paired with a brut (dry) Champagne.
+For instance, choose a dry pinot grigio for the still wine and a sweet sparkling rosé.
+Or, go with a sweet still moscato paired with a brut (dry) Champagne.

 - Rosé wines naturally have a subtle strawberry flavor, so going with that style for one of the wines is a great fit for this recipe.